-In compliance with IRS regulations, Colgate University's policy concerning the tax treatment and reporting of cash prizes and gift cards is outlined below.
+Although it is discouraged, RSOs seeking to distribute cash prizes or gift cards using University funds must first receive approval from the Accounting office by making a request through their advising department.
+If an exception is made, the amount of the cash prizes or gift cards will need to be proportional to the activity the student participated in to receive it.
+Additionally, in compliance with IRS regulations, Colgate University's policy concerning the tax treatment and reporting of cash prizes and gift cards is outlined below.
 The term "Cash Prizes and Gift Cards" also refers to cash equivalent prizes, including items such as books, clothing, or tickets to events.
-All specific gift cards (restaurants, iTunes, Barnes & Noble, etc.) will be taxed if the card is worth \$50 or greater.
-Any amount less than \$50 is not subject to tax.
+All specific gift cards (restaurants, iTunes, Colgate bookstore, etc.) will be taxed if the card's value is in excess of \$50.
 When giving a prize, be sure to collect the following information from the winning student:

-- First and last name of recipient - 'Gate Card # - If they are, or have ever been, a college employee - The dollar amount of the prize/award to be paid and/or the value of the gift card or noncash item provided All of this information, along with the receipts for any prizes purchased, should be given to the student organization adviser.
+- First and last name of recipient - 'Gate Card # - If they are, or have ever been, a college employee - The dollar amount of the prize/award to be paid and/or the value of the gift card or noncash item provided

+All of this information, along with the receipts for any prizes purchased, should be given to the student organization adviser.